TeamUltroid/Ultroid-Docs/VCBot/vcguide.md

 • Done Your `VC_SESSION` is added 😉

-➤ Note (Not Recommendable 🤧) :
+➤ Note (Not Recommended 🤧) :

 -  You Can Use Your Main-ID Too, If You Don't Have Another TG ID.
--  But You Won't Able To Play And Listen At Same Time,
+-  But You Won't Be Able To Play And Listen At Same Time,
 -  Which May Cause Inconvience For You !!

 ---